rebase-network/synapse-extension/README.md

 ## Lint

-Use [arianacosta/poetic](https://github.com/arianacosta/poetic) to do the lint.
-Please install the following extensions in your vscode:
+We use eslint, Please install the following extensions in your vscode:

 - ESLint
 - Prettier